Monitor Kubernetes clusters using Azure Monitor and cloud native tools

 If you have an existing Grafana environment, then you can continue to use it and add Azure Monitor managed service for Prometheus as a data source.
 You can also add the Azure Monitor data source to Grafana to use data collected by Container insights in custom Grafana dashboards.
 Perform this configuration if you want to focus on Grafana dashboards rather than using the Container insights views and reports.

-See Enable Container insights for prerequisites and configuration options for onboarding your Kubernetes clusters.
+See Enable monitoring for AKS clusters for prerequisites and configuration options for onboarding your Kubernetes clusters.
 Onboard using Azure Policy to ensure that all clusters retain a consistent configuration.

-Once Container insights is enabled for a cluster, perform the following actions to optimize your installation.
+Once container logging is enabled for a cluster, perform the following actions to optimize your installation.

-If you have an existing solution for collection of logs, then follow the guidance for that tool or enable Container insights and use the data export feature of Log Analytics workspace to send data to Azure Event Hubs to forward to alternate system.
+If you have an existing solution for collection of logs, then follow the guidance for that tool or enable log collection with Azure Monitor and use the data export feature of Log Analytics workspace to send data to Azure Event Hubs to forward to alternate systems.

 Collect control plane logs for AKS clusters